midlajmarutha/Sched/README.md

 # Sched
 Sched is a online appointment scheduling app.
-Build for making appointments fictionless
+Making your appointments frictionless